Carlijnpip/6090974-sands-python/README.md

-# pythonproject
-In this project I want to create a mealplan which caters to the needs of the user, specifically the needed amount of calories.
-I will need Pandas to analyze the data and Numpy for calculations.
-First I gather the user's information, for example their weight, length, how often they workout, etc. Then using this data I calculate the maintenance calories, so what the user needs to stay at their current weight.
-Then I ask them about their goal and using this the program will create a meal plan, using a dataset containing many different meals and their dietary dimensions.
+# Systems and signals python project

+For this project I created a code which contains functions which generate signals and code which performs operations on signals and plots them.
+First the libraries Numpy and Matplotlib needed to be added to the project.
+Numpy in orderto be able to work numerically and create arrays and matplotlib to plot the signals.
+There are two python documents.
+One with the functions to generate the signals and the operations and one which calls on the signals, plots it and saves it.
+Two signals are plotted, as sinusoidal and a unit step function.
+The operations done are time-shifting and time-scaling.